ethereum/EIPs/EIPS/eip-signTypedData.md

 ## Implementation

-It is imlemented as an experimental feature in Metamask 3.11.0+.
+It is implemented as an experimental feature in Metamask 3.11.0+.
 It's not part of web3.js yet, so you can try using it like:
 ```javascript
 const data = {